 For the Chicago-based pianist, see Daniel Schlosberg (disambiguation).

 The music of Brooklyn-based composer-pianist Daniel Schlosberg has been performed by the Dover Quartet, Minnesota Orchestra, Choir of Trinity Wall Street, Nashville Symphony, Cabrillo Festival Orchestra, and Lorelei Ensemble, at venues including Carnegie Hall, (le) poisson rouge, Royal Albert Hall, Beijing Modern Music Festival, and David Lynch’s Festival of Disruption, and has been featured in the New York Times and WNYC’s Soundcheck.
 Daniel has received the Charles Ives Scholarship from the American Academy of Arts and Letters and two ASCAP Morton Gould Awards.
 Awards.
-In May 2021, Daniel’s new opera, The Extinctionist, will be presented at PS21 Chatham in advance of the world premiere by Heartbeat Opera in the spring of 2022.
+In May 2021, Daniel’s new opera, The Extinctionist, was presented at PS21 Chatham in advance of the world premiere by Heartbeat Opera in the spring of 2022.
 In the fall of 2022, he will be writing music for and performing in the premiere of Jeremy O. Harris’s A Boy’s Company Presents.
 Daniel will be music directing the upcoming month-long run of Anthony Roth Costanzo and Justin Vivian Bond’s Only an Octave Apart at Wilton’s Music Hall in London in September-October 2022, and he also performed as a piano soloist with the New York Philharmonic when the show was done at Lincoln Center in January 2022.
 Daniel is the Music Director of Heartbeat Opera, for which his re-orchestrations of classic operas have garnered national acclaim; Music Director of The Frederick R. Koch Foundation; a core member of Cantata Profana; and a rotating principal pianist of NOVUS NY.
 Other music directing credits include Brecht’s The Caucasian Chalk Circle at the Yale Repertory Theatre (premiering a new score by David Lang) and Once Five Years Pass (premiering his own original score) at the Williamstown Theatre Festival.
 As a performer, Daniel has collaborated with such luminaries as Angel Blue, Anthony Roth Costanzo, Anthony McGill, David Shifrin, Ani Kavafian, Yura Lee, and the Imani Winds, and he was also the pianist for Steven Spielberg’s West Side Story (2021).
 Daniel’s work has been described as “richly detailed yet delicate” by the New York Times and “witty” and “ingenious” by the Wall Street Journal.
 Daniel received his DMA in Composition from the Yale School of Music in 2018.